-We have the capacity to issue additional equity and debt securities to assist us in meeting our future liquidity requirements, including those related to opportunistically acquiring assets and businesses and constructing new facilities.
+We expect to issue additional equity and debt securities in the future to assist us in meeting our future liquidity requirements, particularly those related to opportunistically acquiring assets and businesses and constructing new facilities and refinancing outstanding debt.

 In 2016, we implemented an equity distribution program that will allow us to consummate "at the market" offerings of common units from time to time through brokered transactions, which should help mitigate certain adverse consequences of underwritten offerings, including the downward pressure on the market price of our common units and the expensive fees and other costs associated with such public offerings.
 We entered into an equity distribution agreement with a group of banks who will act as sales agents or principals for up to \$400.0 million of our common units, if and when we should elect to issue additional common units from time to time, although there are limits to the amount of our "at the market" offerings the market can absorb from time to time.
-In connection, with implementing our equity distribution program, we filed a universal shelf registration statement (our "EDP Shelf") with the SEC.
+In connection with implementing our equity distribution program, we filed a universal shelf registration statement (our "EDP Shelf") with the SEC.
 Our EDP Shelf allows us to issue up to \$1.0 billion of equity and debt securities, whether pursuant to our equity distribution program or otherwise.
 Our EDP Shelf will expire in October 2020.
-As of December 31, 2017, we have issued no additional units under this program.
+As of December 31, 2018, we had issued no units under this program.

-We have another universal shelf registration statement (our "2015 Shelf") on file with the SEC.
-Our 2015 Shelf allows us to issue an unlimited amount of equity and debt securities in connection with certain types of public offerings.
+We have another universal shelf registration statement (our "2018 Shelf") on file with the SEC.
+Our 2018 Shelf allows us to issue an unlimited amount of equity and debt securities in connection with certain types of public offerings.
 However, the receptiveness of the capital markets to an offering of equity and/or debt securities cannot be assured and may be negatively impacted by, among other things, our long-term business prospects and other factors beyond our control, including market conditions.
-Our 2015 Shelf will expire in April 2018.
-We expect to file a replacement universal shelf registration statement before our 2015 Shelf expires.
+Our 2018 Shelf will expire in April 2021.
+We expect to file a replacement universal shelf registration statement before our 2018 Shelf expires.